 - 1. Extinguish the main burner by turning off the main gas inlet cock.
 Refer to Frames 40 and 41. - 2.
 Check that the display shows "Detection lockout". - 3.
 Turn on the gas cock and reset by pressing [COPY]. - 4.
 Fit the casing front panel. - 5.
+Complete the commissioning section of the boiler log book. - 6.
 Important Commissioning / Operating Instructions: